nodejs/modules/doc/plan-for-new-modules-implementation.md

   - **Status**: Upstream PR submitted.

 * Dual CommonJS/ESM packages: Either support packages with both CommonJS and ESM sources that can be used in either environment; or decide to specifically not support dual CommonJS/ESM packages.
-  - Status quo (at time of unflagging): `"main"` points to exactly one file, and all file extensions are mandatory (by default), so there is no possibility of an `import` specifier pointing to different files in ESM versus CommonJS.
+  - Status quo (at time of possible unflagging): `"main"` points to exactly one file, and all file extensions are mandatory (by default), so there is no possibility of an `import` specifier pointing to different files in ESM versus CommonJS.
 Recommended practice for dual packages is to have `"main"` point to the CommonJS entry point and have users use a deep import, e.g. `/module.mjs`, to access ESM entry point.
   - Proposal for new `package.json` field for ESM entry point: https://github.com/nodejs/modules/issues/273.
     - PR for above proposal: https://github.com/nodejs/ecmascript-modules/pull/41.
     - PR is currently blocked because of this issue: https://github.com/nodejs/modules/issues/371.